- What Documents Do I Need To Collect For Filing My Tax Return?

 Whatever the case, it is important to understand the scope of your benefits and how they can (and should) coordinate with your long-term financial plan.
 Certainly, we can offer you the insight that empowers you to make confident decisions.

-To facilitate a productive discussion, we have a checklist that outlines 17 considerations that are fundamental to an employer-provided benefits review [link to your white-labeled version from your website or Google Doc].
+To facilitate a productive discussion, we have a checklist that outlines 17 considerations that are fundamental to an employer-provided benefits review [link the File URL of your white-labeled version].

 While the checklist can help you spot good ways to identify all the different opportunities to consider, we are always available to meet with you to discuss your finances and goals and to identify what the best opportunities are for you.

-Please contact us today to schedule a time to discuss your employer-provided benefits further, or [schedule a time with us on our calendar here (insert your calendar link)].
+Please contact us today to schedule a time to discuss your employer-provided benefits further, or [Insert Calendar Link and Title].

 Sincerely,